lilactown/flex/README.md

 ;; print: 100

-(dispose) ; stop the effect from running and any dependent signals calculating
+;; stop the effect from running and any dependent signals calculating (flex/dispose! prn-fx)

 (counter inc)